hashicorp/terraform-provider-aws/website/docs/d/msk_nodes.html.markdown

 * `broker_id` - Numeric ID of the broker node
 * `attached_eni_id` - The ENI associated with the broker node
 * `client_subnet` - The subnet name the broker resides in
-* `endpoints` - List of hostnames associates with the broker node.
+* `endpoints` - List of hostnames associated with the broker node.
 This does not include ports.